-- The joint arrangement is carried out through a separate vehicle whose legal form confers separation between the parties and the separate vehicle.
-The terms of the contractual arrangement do not specify that the parties have rights to the assets, or obligations for the liabilities, of entity C, but they establish that the parties have rights to the net assets of entity C. The recourse nature of the financing arrangement during the development of the gas field and construction of the LNG facility (ie companies A and B providing separate guarantees during this phase) does not, by itself, impose on the parties an obligation for the liabilities of entity C (ie the loan is a liability of entity C).
-Companies A and B have separate liabilities, which are their guarantees to repay that loan if entity C defaults during the development and construction phase. - IE51 There are no other facts and circumstances that indicate that the parties have rights to substantially all the economic benefits of the assets of entity C and that the parties have an obligation for the liabilities of entity C. The joint arrangement is a joint venture. - IE52 The parties recognise their rights to the net assets of entity C as investments and account for them using the equity method.
+- IE50 The joint arrangement is carried out through a separate vehicle whose legal form confers separation between the parties and the separate vehicle.
+The terms of the contractual arrangement do not specify that the parties have rights to the assets, or obligations for the liabilities, of entity C, but they establish that the parties have rights to the net assets of entity C. The recourse nature of the financing arrangement during the development of the gas field and construction of the LNG facility (ie companies A and B providing separate guarantees during this phase) does not, by itself, impose on the parties an obligation for the liabilities, which are their guarantees to repay that loan if entity C defaults during the development and construction phase. - IE51 There are no other facts and circumstances that indicate that the parties have rights to substantially all the economic benefits of the assets of entity C and that the parties have an obligation for the liabilities of entity C. The joint arrangement is a joint venture.

-In these examples monetary amounts are denominated in 'currency units (CU)'.
+1 In these examples monetary amounts are denominated in 'currency units (CU)'.